Toronto's vacant home tax. What if I miss the 2025 declaration deadline?

 If you live or own a property in the City of Toronto, you’ll likely receive a letter from the city informing you that you must complete an online declaration for your property.
-All owners of residential property in the City of Toronto must file an online declaration of the occupancy status of their property before February 2, 2023.
+You must declare your property's 2024 occupancy status by April 30, 2025.
+All owners of residential property in the City of Toronto must file an online declaration of the occupancy status of their property before April 30, 2025.

 What if my vacant home tax declaration is not filled out by the deadline?